 Dental and medical appointments should, wherever possible, be made out of school hours.
 If your child has an unavoidable appointment, we request that an email copy of their appointment letter is sent in advance to our Attendance Office to authorise as a medical appointment.
-When the time arrives for the student to leave school, they should report to Main Reception to sign out and sign in when they return to school.
-Please be aware, that although these may be an authorised medical appointment, if your son or daughter misses a morning or afternoon registration, the appointment will affect a student's overall attendance percentage.
+When the time arrives for the pupil to leave school, they should report to Main Reception to sign out and sign in when they return to school.
+Please be aware, that although these may be an authorised medical appointment, if your child misses a morning or afternoon registration, the appointment will affect a pupil's overall attendance percentage.
+In most circumstances, pupils should not be absent from school for the whole day for medical appointments.